Cacti/documentation/Installing-Under-Windows.md

 3. Spine - Install from the zip distribution into the `c:\cacti` directory.
    Make sure your `spine.conf.dist` is located in that directory as well.

-4. RRDTool - Install from the Cacti website.
+4. RRDtool - Install from the Cacti website.
 Install it into the `c:\cacti` directory.

 5. PHP X - Install into the `c:php` folder.
 If you choose to install into